 You could also go for one of these great no-churn recipes instead including mango ice cream, caramel ice cream, or passion fruit ice cream.

-The secret is in the base.
-Any great ice cream recipe will have a high-fat content which is less likely to crystalize than water-based ice cream.
-This coupled with using an ice cream machine and ensuring that the ice cream is airtight when in the freezer and not exposed to the air will give the best results.
+This coupled with using an ice cream machine and ensuring that the ice cream is airtight when in the freezer and not exposed to the air will truly give the best vanilla ice cream!

 Ingredients

-- 520 ml (2 ⅕ cups) soy milk, or oat milk
+- 520 ml (2 ⅕ cups) soy milk *see note 1

-- 100 g (½ cup) granulated sugar, *see notes
+- 100 g (½ cup) granulated sugar *see note 2

-- 45 g (⅓ cup) cornstarch, or arrowroot starch
+- 45 g (⅓ cup) cornstarch or arrowroot starch

 - 1 vanilla pod